distantreading/compendium/README.md

 Welcome to the _Distant Reading Compendium_.
 This virtual edited volume unites contributions that have emerged from the COST Action _Distant Reading for European Literary History_ (CA16204).

-Reference: _The Distant Reading Compendium_.
-Edited by Christof Schöch and Maciej Eder.
+Reference: _The Distant Reading Compendium_, edited by Christof Schöch and Maciej Eder.
 Trier: Distant Reading for European Literary History, 2022.
 URL: https://distantreading.github.io/compendium/, DOI: [10.5281/zenodo.6513699](https://doi.org/10.5281/zenodo.6513699).

 ## Front Matter